learn-co-curriculum/phase-0-intro-to-js-2-modifying-objects/README.md

 the original menu, is there a way to nondestructively merge the change(s) into a new `Object`, leaving the original intact?

-## Update an Object Nondestructively
+## Update an Object Nondestructively Using the Spread Operator

 Let's create a new method; it will take the same three arguments as the previous
 method: